jrruethe/myretail/README.md

 ## Building

 This project is built entirely in Docker containers.
 Performing a `rake build` will build all the gems and Docker images needed to deploy the project, with all artifacts being stored inside the `./build` directory.

+There are three Dockerfiles that are used for the entire project:

+- A `base` image that the other two derive from
+- A `test` image that is designed to be run with the host filesystem mounted, for building gems and running unit tests
+- A `dist` image for installing the gems and deploying to Kubernetes

+The Rakefile may look complicated, however a majority of the file is spent defining dependencies between the different tasks and source files.

 ## Testing